 Unique army life

-The event gave our Chief Executive Sara Baade a vital opportunity to speak directly to those making decisions that affect families.
+The event gave our former Chief Executive Sara Baade a vital opportunity to speak directly to those making decisions that affect families.
 She gave an overview of 2019, revealing an 8% increase in enquiries, and outlined the priorities for 2020.

 In her speech, she said: “If we want to build a sustainable and operational army we need to retain the families.
 We need to ensure not only that our policies, procedures and the overall package is the right for the soldiers, but also for the modern army family.”